 To help raise awareness about this public health threat, NFID has developed new materials as part of a Hepatitis B Awareness Toolkit, including animated public service announcement videos and sample posts that can be shared via social media.
 The short videos highlight the fact that anyone can be at risk for hepatitis B which can be prevented though vaccination.

 #LiverCancerAwarenessMonth is a great time to share this information widely with colleagues and patients to help #PreventHepatitis.
 Learn more about hepatitis B at www.nfid.org/hepb and help spread the word with the NFID Hepatitis B Awareness Toolkit.

-To join the conversation and get the latest news on infectious diseases, follow NFID on Twitter and use the hashtag #PreventHepatitis, like us on Facebook, follow us on Instagram, join the NFID Linkedin Group, and subscribe to NFID Updates.
+To join the conversation and get the latest news on infectious diseases, follow NFID on Twitter using the hashtag #PreventHepatitis, like us on Facebook, follow us on Instagram, join the NFID Linkedin Group, and subscribe to receive future NFID Updates.

 NFID has spokespersons and resources to help increase awareness about the importance of adult vaccination and screening for hepatitis B

 May is Hepatitis Awareness Month and May 19 marks Hepatitis Testing Day, a time to increase awareness about adult vaccination and screening recommendations for hepatitis B